Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Experimental Results

 \textbf{Results.} As shown in \cref{tab:tab5}, DIGNN-$\Delta_\Phi$ substantially outperforms all baselines on all graph classification datasets except for NCI1.
 For NCI1, DIGNNs ($\Delta^{\text{(rw)}}$ and $\Delta_\Phi$) are comparable to the baselines.
-MGNNI and GIND are better than explicit baselines on most datasets.
-It suggests that long-range dependencies could be helpful for graph classification tasks.
+The implicit baselines, MGNNI and GIND, are better than explicit baselines on most datasets.
+It suggests that long-range neighborhood information could be helpful for graph classification tasks.
 Moreover, DIGNN-$\Delta_\Phi$ outperforms $\Delta^{\text{(rw)}}$ and implicit baselines on all datasets.
-The results demonstrate that the underlying geometry of vertex and edge spaces is also important for graph classification when generalizing to unseen testing graphs.
-These observations again confirm the capability of DIGNN-$\Delta_\Phi$ in effectively capturing long-range dependencies and the underlying data geometry.
+The results demonstrate that the underlying metrics of vertex and edge spaces is also important for graph classification when generalizing to unseen testing graphs.
+These observations again confirm the capability of DIGNN-$\Delta_\Phi$ in effectively learning from graphs.